dirvine/data_chain/docs/0029-data-blocks.md

 signatures.
 These signatures are of a certain size GROUP_SIZE (e.g. 12 nodes) with a QUORUM (e.g. 7 nodes) required to be considered valid (much like N of P sharing).
 In a decentralised network that has secured groups,these signatures are those closest to the holder of a `DataChain`.
-The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
+The `DataChain` will contain a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
 In this situation, there is a strong cryptographic proof of the data validity.